graphile/worker/website/docs/pro/index.md

   unlocking jobs automatically when a worker seems to have unexpectedly stopped
 - _More features planned_

-_Paying for Worker Pro helps to fund the ongoing maintenance of Graphile Worker and other Graphile projects, and is **free for sponsors** on the $100/mo tier or above._
+_Worker Pro costs USD $100/mo and helps to fund the ongoing maintenance of Graphile Worker and other Graphile projects.
+It is also available **free to sponsors** on the $100/mo tier or above._

 :::tip Launch offer

-Worker Pro currently has a limited feature set; for a limited time get access by sponsoring at **just $25+/mo** and, as a thank you for being an early adopter, keep this preferential rate for at least 18 months after the launch offer ends.
+Worker Pro is in early access with a limited feature set; during this period get access by sponsoring at **just $25+/mo** and, as a thank you for being an early adopter, keep this preferential rate for at least 18 months after the launch offer ends.

 :::